P-p-H-d/mlib/README.md

 DICT\_OASET\_DEF defines the dictionary set 'name##\_t' and its associated methods as "static inline" functions.
 A dictionary set is a specialized version of a dictionary with no value.
 The difference is that it uses an Open Addressing Hash-Table as container.

 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

 The key\_oplist shall therefore define the additional operators :
 HASH and EQUAL and **OOR\_EQUAL** and **OOR\_SET**

+The elements may move when inserting / deleting other elements (and not just the iterators).

 This implementation is in general faster for small types of keys (like integer) but slower for larger types.